 Von Stephanitz inbred heavily and also Luchs, his brother, to consolidate the bloodline.
 Horand’s best son, Hektor von Schwaben, the second German Shepherd, was mated with his half-sister as well as through daughters of his own sons, Beowulf, Heinz von Starkenburg, and Pilot 111.

 As Germany became increasingly industrialised and the pastoral era declined, von Stephanitz realised the breed might also decline.
 With the co-operation of police and working dog clubs, a set of specific tests was developed in tracking, formal obedience, and protection work.
 This was the prototype of the present Schutzhund trials.
-He persuaded the authorities to utilize these dogs during the war as Red Cross dogs, messenger dogs, supply carriers, sentinel, tracking and guard dogs.
+He persuaded the authorities to utilise these dogs during the war as Red Cross dogs, messenger dogs, supply carriers, sentinel, tracking and guard dogs.

 The German Shepherd Dog is considered one of the most elegant and noble breed of dogs.
 With its high pointing ears and shiny coat, the strong and agile appearance of these dogs are only preceded by their intelligence.
 These dogs learn quickly and will never forget what was taught to them.
 Because they are hardworking and active, German Shepherds are also praised for their capability to do work.
 But just where did this breed come from?
 And how did this breed attain the reputation that it has now?